Vero Beach Regional Airport: Postwar

 In 1948 Major League Baseball arrived as Bud Holman, a local businessman, invited the Brooklyn Dodgers to take over barracks facilities from the closed naval air station for winter and spring training.
 The Dodgers liked the area so much that Dodgertown was born, a 110 acre tract next to the airport, as their training grounds.
 The Dodgers continued to use the facility even after becoming the Los Angeles Dodgers until they moved to a new facility in Glendale, Arizona in 2008.

 In 1957 Piper Aircraft selected Vero Beach for a research and development center at the former naval air station; in 1961 Piper moved administrative and manufacturing operations here.
 By 1967 Piper had expanded its facility to 11 acre and its workforce to over 2,000.
 Manufacturing of Piper Aircraft at the Vero Beach facility ceased in the mid-1980s when increasing product liability insurance premiums made continued operation financially impossible.
 Upon limitation of liability by new legislation by United States Congress in the early 1990s, manufacturing began again in 1995.

+Paris Air Inc. Flight Academy, a flight training organization based at Vero Beach Regional Airport, was founded in 1988 by Paris G. Christodoulides.
+The academy provides FAA Part 141 and Part 61 pilot training programs and serves both domestic and international students.
+Over time, it has grown into one of the established flight training providers at the airport, contributing to the airport’s role as a center for pilot training activity.

 Skyborne Airline Academy, a flight training school, is also based at Vero Beach Regional Airport.
 The British company purchased and rebranded the FlightSafety Academy in 2021 in order to expand its flight training to the United States.

 Today, Vero Beach Regional Airport is a 1707 acre tower-controlled facility with an FAR Part 139 operating certificate.
-The airport has seen commercial passenger service from mainly regional airlines in the past including USAir Express flights to Melbourne and Orlando in the 1990's.
+The airport has seen commercial passenger service from mainly regional airlines in the past including USAir Express flights to Melbourne and Orlando in the 1990s.
 However, commercial service ended for nearly two decades when American Eagle flew its last flight to Miami in February 1996.
 Elite Airways began operating flights from the airport in 2015 but stopped indefinitely in 2022, when the airline ceased operations.